lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 Customizing
 ------------
 To configure settings for K3b :menuselection:`Settings --> Configure K3b`.
 To ask to save projects on exit autmoatically check the :guilabel:`Ask to save projects on exit` checkbox.
+To view information about your devices use the :guilabel:`Devices` tab.